dreamstalker/rehlds/README.md

 Rehlds is fully compatible with latest official HLDS downloaded by steamcmd.
 All you have to do is to download rehlds binaries and replace original swds.dll/engine_i486.so.
 For windows you can also copy a swds.pdb file with a debug information.
 <br /><b>Warning!</b> Rehlds is not compatible with an old 5xxx or below platforms downloaded by hldsupdatetool.

-Compiled binaries are available here: http://nexus.rehlds.org/nexus/content/repositories/rehlds-dev/rehlds/rehlds/
+Compiled binaries are available here: [Artifact releases](https://github.com/dreamstalker/rehlds/releases)

 Rehlds binaries require SSE, SSE2 and SSE3 instruction sets to run and can benefit from SSE4.1 and SSE4.2.